iPhone battery yellow: How to turn off Low Power Mode

 Your iPhone drains faster when it's handling too many tasks or is overloaded.
 To keep track of your device's health, try the Usage app.
 It creates widgets that display the status of memory, battery, disk and network data.

-When memory usage exceeds 70%, I start investigating what’s draining resources and address those processes.
-This could include unnecessary background processes, updates, or downloads.
+When memory usage exceeds 70%, I investigate resource-draining processes.
+This might include unnecessary background tasks, updates, or downloads.

 iPhone battery yellow: Resolved